 An analysis of the nature of oppression from a historical and social structural perspective.
-The social and interpersonal contexts of oppression, racism, discrimination, and powerlessness will be explored.
-Implications for social work practice on the micro, mezzo, and macro levels will be examined and analyzed for effective intervention.
-Prerequisite: SW 330.
+The social and interpersonal contexts of oppression, identity formation issues, difference, racism and discrimination, and powerlessness among diverse groups will be explored.
+Implications for social work practice on the micro, mezzo, and macro levels will be examined and analyzed for effective intervention and contemporary analysis.
+Open to non-majors.
+Prerequisite: SW 330, SW 331.